bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s open config.JSON.
+Let&apos;s open config.JSON.
 In the config.JSON we have only one object.
 We might have an array of objects if, for example, we started our file like this.
 This would then be a JavaScript JSON file with an array of objects.